Noel-Proctor/Java-Challenges-And-Learning/BillsBurgers/README.md

    ![image](https://github.com/user-attachments/assets/1f9ec6e9-a45b-4909-a91a-6f200d3d67a9)

-I have decided to leave this mini project here to begin learning other topics/ begin other projects.
+This was a very basic project for me to practice principles of OOP.
+I have decided to leave this mini project here to begin learning other topics/projects.
 I may come back to it in the future to continue development, I may not.

 Some future improvements:
 - Add mappings to store a price for each item to calculate total cost.